Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: ID-unaware Deepfake Detection Model

 \subsection{Artifact Detection Module}

-Inspired by the fact that local areas usually do not reflect the identity of images, we propose the Artifact Detection Module (ADM) to guide our model to indicate fake images based on local artifact areas.
-By preventing our model from learning the global identity representation of images, the influence of IIL can be reduced.

-The overall architecture of ADM is shown in Figure \ref{fig:CADDM}.
+The overall architecture of the Artifact Detection Module (ADM) is shown in Fig. \ref{fig:CADDM}.
 ADM takes the extracted features from the backbone as the input and detects the position of artifact areas based on multi-scale anchors.
 Specifically, at the end of the backbone, four extra layers of different scales are added, where the sizes of the feature maps decrease following the tuple (7×7, 5×5, 3×3, 1×1).
 In the training stage, the Multi-scale Detection Module is placed after the first three extra layers, detecting artifact areas on fake images with multi-scale default anchors on images.
-Specifically, each feature map grid is associated with multiple default anchors with different scales on the input images.
-The Multi-scale Detection Module outputs the position offset and the predicted category (\emph{i.e.} the fake or genuine anchor) for each anchor on images based on multi-scale feature maps with a set of convolutional filters.
-A default anchor box is annotated as fake if the Intersection over Union (IoU) between the anchor box and the ground truth of artifact areas is greater than 0.9.
-In this way, ADM can predict the position of artifact areas, guiding our model to indicate images based on the local representation of images.
-Moreover, to make the final prediction, we also add a global average pooling layer after the backbone, which further enriches the artifact features learned by the ADM.
+Similar to \cite{ssd,yolov2_anchor,yolov3_anchor}, each feature map grid is associated with multiple default anchors with different scales on the input images.
+The Multi-scale Detection Module adds a detector and a classifier after each extra layer to output the position offsets ($N\times 4$) and confidences of categories ($N\times 2$, \emph{i.e.} the fake or genuine anchor) for each default anchor on images.
+A default anchor box is annotated as fake if the Intersection over Union (IoU) between the anchor box and the ground truth of artifact areas is greater than the threshold.
+Moreover, the final $1\times 1$ feature maps of ADM create a short connection with the end of the backbone, which further enriches the artifact features learned by the ADM.
+Its output is then fed into a fully connected layer to generate the final prediction.

-To summarize, the ADM determines whether there exist artifact areas in multi-scale anchors.
-Such architecture helps our model to pay less attention to the global identity features on images, thus reducing the influence of IIL.
+To summarize, ADM determines if there exist artifact areas in multi-scale anchors.
+Such architecture helps our model to pay less attention to the global identity features on images, reducing the influence of Implicit Identity Leakage.